appideasDOTcom/APPideasLights/README.md

 In the meantime, check out this Instructable about making custom PCBs on a CNC router. https://www.instructables.com/id/Custom-PCBs-on-a-CNC-Router/ If you have a CNC router this will come in handy for making a customer WiFi constroller.

+NOTE: Create documentation to list the possible API calls to the ESP